 This tutorial focuses on a REST API, but you can also use a SOAP API with Logic Apps.

-Choose Create custom connector, then choose Import a Postman collection.
+Choose New custom connector, then choose Import a Postman collection.

 Enter a name for the custom connector, then navigate to the Postman collection that you downloaded or created, and choose Continue.

 The wizard imports the collection, then converts it to an OpenAPI definition named

 Update general details

 From this point, we will show the Power Automate UI, but the steps are largely the same across all three technologies.
 We will highlight any differences.

 On the General page, review the information that was imported from the Postman collection, including the host and the base URL for the API.
 The connector uses the host and base URL to determine how to call the API.